Knot Theory and Error-Correcting Codes: Knots and Codes

 \subsection{Knot Theory}

 We start with the definition of a mathematical knot, following to various degrees~\cite{crowell2012introduction,livingston1993knot,kosniowski1980first,murasugi1996knot}.

 \begin{definition} A (\textbf{mathematical}) \textbf{knot} $K$ is a topological subspace of the Euclidean space~$\R^3$ that is homeomorphic to the unit circle $S^1 \subseteq \R^2$, endowed with the induced Euclidean topology.
+An \textbf{oriented knot} is the image of the unit circle under this map whose orientation is induced by the orientation of $S^1$ (clockwise or counterclockwise).
 Knots $K_1, K_2 \subseteq \R^3$ are \textbf{equivalent} if there exists an orientation-preserving homeomorphism $f: \R^3 \to \R^3$ such that $f(K_1)=K_2$.
 A knot $K$ is called \textbf{trivial}~(or \textbf{unknotted}) if it is equivalent to the knot \end{definition}

 Making the notions of orientation and orientation-preserving map rigorous is a non-trivial task that is best accomplished by homology theory in algebraic topology; see e.g.~\cite[Chapter~22]{greenberg2018algebraic}.
 Intuitively (and not rigorously), a homeomorphism $\R^3 \to \R^3$ is orientation-preserving if it sends a right-hand frame into a right-hand frame.
 It can be shown (see~\cite[page~212]{kosniowski1980first}) that knots $K_1, K_2 \subseteq \R^3$ are equivalent if and only if there exists a homeomorphism~$f: \R^3 \to \R^3$ and a real number $\xi >0$ such that $f(K_1)=K_2$ and $f(x)=x$ for all~$x \in \R^3$ with $\left\| x\right\| \ge \xi$.
 The latter can be taken as an elementary, but fully rigorous, definition of a knot equivalence.